byoso/django_collection/_deployment/_README.md

     '_deployment',
 ]
 ```

-- Copy the content of 'COPY_TO_ROOT' into the root directory of your project.
-- Make a .env file from the .env-sample and ADD IT TO your .gitignore
+Read the content of DOCUMENTATION/ to know how to use this.

-You're good to go now.
+You're good to go now !